kafamem/msone-kafagym/README.md

 1. After logging in to GitHub, locate the GitHub Repository
 1. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-1. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+1. Scroll down the Settings page until you reach the "GitHub Pages" Section.
 1. Under "Source", click the dropdown called "None" and select "Master Branch".
 1. The page will automatically refresh.
 1. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.